-|Content||.
-Convergence of sequences; first principles, the algebra of limits, monotone convergence, Cauchy sequences.
+- Convergence of sequences: first principles, the algebra of limits, monotone convergence, Cauchy sequences.

-.
-Convergence of functions: algebra of limits, continuity, the Intermediate Value Theorem.
+- Convergence of functions: algebra of limits, continuity, the Intermediate Value Theorem.

-.
-Convergence of series
+- Convergence of series.

-.
-Differentiable functions, the algebra of differentiation, the Mean Value Theorem and its applications.
+- Differentiable functions, the algebra of differentiation, the Mean Value Theorem and its applications.

-.
-The Riemann integral and the Fundamental Theorems of Calculus.
+- The Riemann integral and the Fundamental Theorems of Calculus.

 195/200 in HSC Extension 2 Mathematics plus concurrent enrolment in MATH1210.

-Lecture: for 3 hour(s) per Week for Full Term
+Face to Face On Campus 3 hour(s) per Week for Full Term

 Face to Face On Campus 1 hour(s) per Week for 11 Weeks